Procedures and Grading

 Web (WWW or simply the Web) based on the following procedures.

-* Reports submitted via e-mail should be in plain (ascii) text (txt), rich text format (rtf) or PDF format only.
+* Reports and exams submitted via e-mail should be in plain (ascii) text (txt), rich text format (rtf) or PDF format only.
 Do NOT send WordPerfect, Word, or other word-processed formats.
 Do not embed images in text files.
 Images may be sent separately in gif or jpeg formats.

 - All students must have access to the Web.
 A color printer and scanner are desirable (but not required).